wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 Version: 1.1
 License: GPLv2 or later

-#1 attention-grabbing widget that knocks on your visitor's screen and shows them your most important message ...in 5 seconds!
+#1 attention-grabbing animation ads that knocks on your visitor's screen and shows them your most important message ...in 5 seconds!

 == Description ==

+wizScriber is a unique plugin to create engaging whiteboard animated video messages quickly and easily without technical or design skills.
+It’s simple, handy and you can use it to grab your visitors’ attention.

+Best of all, we make this video scribing plugin available for you free.

+You can use it to:
+- Show visitors your most important message in 5 seconds.
+- Promote product offers or discount coupons
+- Ask visitor to contact you or to check out your Facebook Page.
+- Gain credibility in the form of live drawings by an artist.

+= Demo  =

+<a href="http://www.wizmotions.com/368/seven-reasons-why-whiteboard-animation-videos-convert-more-viewers-into-buyers/">Check out the demo here</a> and see what happens in 5 seconds after you load the page.

 Here are just few of the amazing features: